IU-Capstone-Project-2025/open-labs-share/services/labs-service/LABS_README.md

 | tag (PK)    | string      |

-# Business Logic
+# gRPC Contract

 ## Labs Management

-- CreateLab: Creates a new lab entry
+- `CreateLab`: Creates a new lab entry
-- GetLab: Retrieves complete lab information by UUID
+- `GetLab`: Retrieves complete lab information by UUID
-- UpdateLab: Modifies existing lab properties and content
+- `UpdateLab`: Modifies existing lab properties and content
-- DeleteLab: Permanently removes a lab and its assets from the system
+- `DeleteLab`: Permanently removes a lab and its assets from the system

 ## Solutions Management

-- CreateSolution: Creates a new solution submission for a lab
+- `CreateSolution`: Creates a new solution submission for a lab
-- GetSolution: Retrieves solution details and metadata
+- `GetSolution`: Retrieves solution details and metadata
-- UpdateSolution: Modifies existing solution properties
+- `UpdateSolution`: Modifies existing solution properties
-- DeleteSolution: Permanently removes a solution submission
+- `DeleteSolution`: Permanently removes a solution submission

 ## Asset Management

-- UploadAsset (Streaming): Uploads files to the lab in chunks via stream
+- `UploadAsset` **(Streaming)**: Uploads files to the lab in chunks via stream
-- DownloadAsset (Streaming): Downloads stored files in streaming chunks
+- `DownloadAsset` **(Streaming)**: Downloads stored files in streaming chunks
-- DeleteAsset: Removes a specific file attachment from storage
+- `DeleteAsset`: Removes a specific file attachment from storage
-- ListAssets: Returns all files associated with a particular lab
+- `ListAssets`: Returns all files associated with a particular lab

 # Integrations